Duel (1971 film): Aftermath

-In 2005, 34 years after the original film, Duel was followed by a spinoff sequel, Throttle, featuring a scene with Tom Gillen as David Mann (previously portrayed by Dennis Weaver), driving a red Plymouth Valiant that was repaired from the wreckage.
+In 2005, 34 years after the original film, Duel was followed by a spin-off sequel, Throttle, featuring a scene with Tom Gillen as David Mann (previously portrayed by Dennis Weaver), driving a red Plymouth Valiant that was repaired from the wreckage.

 In 2015, a Kickstarter campaign began to finance a documentary about the making of Duel.
 The film would be called The Devil on Wheels—a literal translation of the title under which Duel was released in Spain—and be directed by Enric Folch.
 The project was said to have the approval of NBC and DreamWorks.
 The website for The Devil on Wheels also collects information about Duel.
 As of February 2023, The Devil on Wheels was listed as being in post-production.